 Choosing cremation as a final disposition opens up many possibilities for memorialization.
 Cremated remains can still be interred in the form of a ‘traditional’ cemetery burial or cremation niche.
-Some families choose to keep the cremation urn at home, either permanently, or for a period of time before deciding how and when to memorialize.
+Some families keep the cremation urn at home, either permanently or for a period, before deciding how and when to memorialize.

 There are now a whole array of other cremation memorial products that use a portion of cremated remains to make a permanent cremation keepsake of a loved one.
 Types of products and/or services you can consider include (but are not limited to) the suggestions below:

 - Glass-blown items – paperweights, candle-holders, champagne flutes, Jewelry, etc

 This is becoming a growing concern for many funeral homes, crematories, and local counties.
 Sometimes the person who has arranged a cremation for the deceased does not call to collect the cremated remains.
 For some, they are either just not sure what to do with the remains or do not want to incur further costs making cremation memorial arrangements.